When Night Falls (2012 film): Reception

 Stephen Dalton, writing for The Hollywood Reporter, wrote, "In the light of such state-sponsored bullying, it feels churlish to criticize When Night Falls for its minimal entertainment value.
-But the pacing is painfully slow in places, while the lack of factual background seems to undermine Ying’s intention to illuminate an infamous injustice".
+But the pacing is painfully slow in places, while the lack of factual background seems to undermine Ying's intention to illuminate an infamous injustice".

-Richard Brody of The New Yorker said, "It’s a marvellous work of cinematic art, but it’s also a horrifically fascinating and deeply poignant view of a non-independent judicial system at work: its subject, in effect, is procedural injustice".
+Richard Brody of The New Yorker said, "It's a marvellous work of cinematic art, but it's also a horrifically fascinating and deeply poignant view of a non-independent judicial system at work: its subject, in effect, is procedural injustice".

 Ying was awarded best director at the Locarno Film Festival, while An Nai won best actress.

+Chinese government bans

+According to the Epoch Times, in order to ban When Night Falls, the Shanghai Municipal Government offered 55 million yuan to buy the film from the Jeonju Film Festival in South Korea, which owns the copyright, but was rejected.

+Director Ying Liang was interviewed by Lei Ting 881 and stated in a Facebook statement that the Chinese government had proposed to purchase the copyright and tried to prevent the film from being broadcast.
+He was also interviewed by personnel from the Shanghai Municipal Government's External Liaison Office, who said that the film was inconsistent with the facts.
+He said that the public security, national security and national security had visited his family many times.
+If the government believes that the film is inconsistent with the facts, it hopes that the government will disclose what the official truth is.

+As for the Chinese government's claim that it offered 50 million yuan to purchase the film's copyright, Liang should cite Ji-Hoon Jo's statement on Facebook to clarify that the Chinese government did offer to purchase it, but did not offer a price.
+The chairman of the Jeonju Film Festival did say at the opening ceremony "the Chinese government offered us 10,000,000,000 won to buy the film", which should mean that even if the Chinese government offered 10 billion won, the Jeonju Film Festival would not sell it.